RMRRailfanner/Group-Participation-Guidelines/README.md

 - **Websites or forums promoting violence, hate speech, scams, or malware**
 - **Platforms encouraging unethical behavior**
 ------------------------------------------------------------------------------------------------------------------------------------------------------------
-**MISUSING GROUP SYSTEMS**

-**Our community maintains various features to ensure the safety and security of our members. misuse of these features is strictly prohibited, including:**
+**MISUSING GROUP SYSTEMS - Our community maintains various features to ensure the safety and security of our members. misuse of these features is strictly prohibited, including:**

 - **Using or borrowing accounts to evade suspensions**
 - **Creating fake or unauthorized events to mislead or confuse our group members**
 - **Posting images or videos that aren't releveant to trains or is NSFW**